 The Guild meets primarily as a critique group, averaging ten to twelve in attendance on any given week and we critique three presented scenes.
+During this season of COVID-19 pandemic, we are meeting via Zoom Conferencing.
 Among our writers are:

-CAROL DEMENT writes mainstream/multicultural fiction.
-Her first novel, Saving Nary, was a finalist in the 2017 Next Generation Indie Book Awards.
-Saving Nary is available in print or Kindle editions through her website or at Amazon.com, or through your local bookseller.
-She is currently at work on her second novel, due in 2018.
-Please visit Carol’s website for more information: www.caroldement.com Carol is also a field editor and peer reveiwer forMeridians: A Journal of American Acupuncture, and has published in The American Acupuncturist.
+CAROL DEMENT writes mainstream/historical fiction.
+Her first novel, Saving Nary , was a finalist in the 2017 Next Generation Indie Book Awards, a first prize winner in the 2018 North Street Book Awards and an Honorable Mention in the 2019 Writers Digest Self-Published Book Awards.
+Saving Nary, a tale of Cambodian refugees resettling in the Pacific Northwest, is available in print or Kindle editions at Amazon.com, or can be ordered by your local bookseller.
+She is currently at work on her second novel, due in 2022.

 LAURA SWAN writes contemporary fiction and historical fiction.
 She is the author of five non-fiction books.
 One — The Forgotten Desert Mothers: Lives, Sayings, and Stories of Early Christian Women — has been translated into many languages, including Chinese.
 Her most recent book is Wisdom of the Beguines: the Forgotten Story of a Medieval Women’s Movement, all available at your favorite independent bookseller.